modular-magician/terraform-provider-google-beta/website/docs/r/compute_public_delegated_prefix.html.markdown

   (Optional)
   Name of the project scoping this PublicDelegatedSubPrefix.

+## Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+* `id` - an identifier for the resource with format `projects/{{project}}/regions/{{region}}/publicDelegatedPrefixes/{{name}}`

+* `fingerprint` -
+  Fingerprint of this resource.
+A hash of the contents stored in this object.
+This field is used in optimistic locking.
+This field will be ignored when inserting a new PublicDelegatedPrefix.
+An up-to-date fingerprint must be provided in order to update the PublicDelegatedPrefix, otherwise the request will fail with error 412 conditionNotMet.
+  A base64-encoded string.

+* `is_live_migration` -
+  (Deprecated)
+  If true, the prefix will be live migrated.

+  ~> **Warning:** `isLiveMigration` is deprecated and will be removed in a future major release.
+* `self_link` - The URI of the created resource.

 ## Timeouts

 This resource provides the following [Timeouts](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/retries-and-customizable-timeouts) configuration options:

 - `create` - Default is 20 minutes.
+- `update` - Default is 20 minutes.
 - `delete` - Default is 20 minutes.

 ## Import